 Centennial Park

-Riding through the huge Centennial Park is a lovely experience.
+Finally, they rode through the huge Centennial Park is a lovely experience.
 120 fields and venues, and 35+ different sports played in the Centennial Parklands.
 It is the largest community sports precinct in Australia!
 The history is also interesting: “Originally a swamp and then set aside as land for the water source for Sydney.
 Centennial Park was reconstructed as a public park and opened in 1888.
 Sir Henry Parkes’ vision was to create a ‘People’s Park’ in which the citizens of Sydney could ‘take in the air’ away from the Sydney town centre.”

 Sydney Harbour Bridge

-Firstly, they rode over the Sydney Harbour Bridge.
-We always tell our passenger to look up and enjoy the unique view.
+Then it was over the Sydney Harbour Bridge.
+We always tell our passengers to look up and enjoy the unique view.
 The more than 6,000,000 rivets are so interesting and the arch is so iconic.
 It’s nicknamed ‘The Coathanger’ because of its arch-based design.
 It is the largest steel arch bridge in the world.

 This bridge is the eighth longest spanning-arch bridge in the world and the tallest steel arch bridge, measuring 134 m (440 ft) from top to water level.
 It was also the world’s widest long-span bridge, at 48.8 m (160 ft) wide, until construction of the new Port Mann Bridge in Vancouver was completed in 2012.